ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/15-consume-mage-kafka/image-2.png" alt="linearly separable data">

 In Mage, a pipeline is composed of blocks.
 The different blocks are `Data loader`, `Transformer` and `Data exporter`.
 Your pipeline can have as many blocks as you want.
-As we need to consume the data from the Kafka topic, click on *Data loader* and select *Kafka*:
+As we need to consume the data from a Kafka topic, click on *Data loader* and select *Kafka*:

 <img src="{{ site.url }}{{ site.baseurl }}/images/article-4-kafka-streaming/15-consume-mage-kafka/image-3.png" alt="linearly separable data">